lRoMYl/swift-graphql-codegen/README.md

 ### Example App
 In both of the example app, just run `make install` command to install all the dependencies from carthage

-In `Advanced Example`, you can look at the `Makefile` to see how to use `dh-graphql-codegen graph-ql-codengen` using all the option to customize the output
+In `Advanced Example`, you can look at the `Makefile` to see how to use `swift-graphql-codegen` using all the option to customize the output
 ```
 make codegen-groceries
 make codegen-starwars
 make codegen-appolo
 ```

-In `Basic Example`, you can look at the `Makefile` to see how to use `dh-graphql-codegen dh-swift` to generate all the files using only 3 option to achieve similar result to `Advanced Example`
+In `Basic Example`, you can look at the `Makefile` to see how to use `swift-graphql-codegen dh-swift` to generate all the files using only 3 option to achieve similar result to `Advanced Example`
 ```
 make codegen-groceries
 ```